50+ Bollywood Farewell Songs In Hindi

 Director: Bimal Roy

-Set in Bengal, during British rule, this movie is the final feature film of the award-winning filmmaker Bimal Roy and also considered to be one among his finest.
-The female-centric movie thrives through a brilliant portrayal of an imprisoned village girl, played beautifully by Nutan.
 Nutan’s performance won her the 1964 Filmfare Best Actress Award, while Roy collected the Best Director award and the movie itself won the Best Movie award.
-Bandini also won the 1963 National Film Award for the best feature film in Hindi.
-The songs are hauntingly beautiful, with Mukesh’s ‘O Janewale Ho Sake Toh Laut Ke Aana‘, winning hearts.
+Bandini also won the 1963 National Film Award for Best Feature Film in Hindi.
+The songs are hauntingly beautiful, with Mukesh’s ‘O Janewale Ho Sake Toh Laut Ke Aana‘ winning hearts.

 Best Bollywood Songs For Farewell Dance Party